-We have Phase 1/2 clinical trials ongoing with our NY-ESO and MAGE-A10 SPEAR T-cells and during 2016 opened two additional INDs for our AFP and MAGE-A4 SPEAR T-cells.
-Our NY-ESO SPEAR T-cell has shown promising initial results in clinical trials with a 50% response rate and 18-month median survival rate reported in synovial sarcoma (a solid tumor) and a 91% response rate at day 100 post autologous stem cell transplant ("ASCT") previously reported in multiple myeloma.
-The NY-ESO SPEAR T-cell has shown a promising tolerability profile to date in all clinical trials.
+We have Phase 1/2 clinical trials ongoing with our NY-ESO, MAGE-A10, MAGE-A4 and AFP SPEAR T-cells in a total of 11 tumor types.

+Our NY-ESO SPEAR T-cell has shown promising initial results in clinical trials with responses observed in all ongoing synovial sarcoma cohorts.
+Response rates of 50% in cohorts 1 and 4 were reported at the American Society of Clinical Oncology (ASCO) meeting on June 5, 2017 and updated survival analysis for cohort 1 showed a median predicted overall survival of 120 weeks.
+A 91% response rate at day 100 post autologous stem cell transplant ("ASCT") was previously reported in multiple myeloma.
+The NY-ESO SPEAR T-cell continues to show a promising tolerability profile to date in all clinical trials with no events of seizure, cerebral edema or encephalopathy observed.
 Our NY-ESO SPEAR T-cell therapy has breakthrough therapy designation in the United States and has also received orphan drug designation from the U.S. Food and Drug Administration ("FDA"), and European Commission for the treatment of soft tissue sarcoma.
 The European Medicines Agency ("EMA") has also granted PRIME regulatory access for our NY-ESO SPEAR T-cell therapy for the synovial sarcoma indication.
-We expect further clinical data during the remainder of 2017 and 2018 from studies ongoing with all of SPEAR T-cells..
+We expect further clinical data during the remainder of 2017 and 2018 from ongoing studies with our SPEAR T-cells.